-503. Pursuant to Rules 23(a) and 23(b)(2) of the Federal Rules of Civil Procedure, Plaintiffs Ortiz and Scruggs each bring this action on behalf of themselves and a class consisting of all persons who have been or will be subject to an investigatory stop by Chicago Police Department officers where a recent ShotSpotter alert-or a history of ShotSpotter alerts in the area-is part of the basis for the investigatory stop; as well as a subclass consisting of all such persons who are Black or Hispanic.
-The Plaintiffs seeks declaratory and injunctive relief against the Municipal Defendants on behalf of the class and subclass.
+406. Pursuant to Rules 23(a) and 23(b)(2) of the Federal Rules of Civil Procedure, Plaintiff Ortiz brings this action on behalf of himself and a class consisting of all persons who have been or will be subject to an investigatory stop by Chicago Police Department officers where a recent ShotSpotter alert-or a history of ShotSpotter alerts in the area-is part of the basis for the investigatory stop, as indicated in an Investigatory Stop Report and/or in records of ShotSpotter-initiated police incidents.
+The Plaintiff seeks declaratory and injunctive relief against the Municipal Defendants on behalf of the class.

-- 504. Plaintiffs and the members of the class and subclass are similarly situated for the purpose of asserting the claims alleged in this Complaint on a common basis. - 505.
+- 407. Plaintiff and the class members are similarly situated for the purpose of asserting the claims alleged in this Complaint on a common basis. - 408.
 A class action is the only practicable means by which the individual named Plaintiff and the class members can challenge the Municipal Defendants' unconstitutional policies and practices related to the manner in which police respond to ShotSpotter alerts.
 Many members of the class are without the means to retain an attorney to represent them in a civil rights lawsuit.
-Many members of the class also do not know that they are being targeted for a stop and search by CPD as a result of a ShotSpotter alert because CPD fails to tell them. - 506.
-The class and subclass are so numerous that joinder of all members is impractical.
+Many members of the class also do not know that they are being targeted for a stop and search by CPD as a result of a ShotSpotter alert because CPD fails to tell them. - 409.
+The class is so numerous that joinder of all members is impractical.
 Over an 18-month period, from January 1, 2020 to May 31, 2021, there were over 2,400 people who were subject to an investigatory stop by CPD in response to a specific ShotSpotter alert or because of a real or perceived history of frequent ShotSpotter alerts in an area.
-The class also includes a significant number of future class members, given that individuals are stopped by CPD on a daily basis as a result of ShotSpotter alerts.
-The overwhelming majority of people stopped because of ShotSpotter are Black or Latinx. - 507.
-There are questions of law and fact common to all class members, including but not limited to whether the Municipal Defendants' policies and practices regarding the use of unreliable ShotSpotter evidence to justify investigatory stops violates the Fourth and Fourteenth Amendment rights of all class members, whether they violate the Illinois Civil Rights Act, and whether they violate the Equal Protection Clause of the U.S. Constitution.

-- 508. Because the practices and procedures challenged in this Complaint apply with equal force to the individual named Plaintiffs and the other members of the class, the claims of the individual named Plaintiffs are typical of the class and subclass. - 509.
-The individual named Plaintiffs will fairly and adequately represent the interests of the class and subclass.
+The class also includes a significant number of future class members, given that individuals are stopped by CPD on a daily basis as a result of ShotSpotter alerts. - 410.
+There are questions of law and fact common to all class members, including but not limited to whether the Municipal Defendants' policies and practices regarding the use of unreliable ShotSpotter evidence to justify investigatory stops violates the Fourth and Fourteenth Amendment rights of all class members. - 411.
+Because the practices and procedures challenged in this Complaint apply with equal force to the individual named Plaintiff and the other members of the class, the claims of the individual named Plaintiff is typical of the class and subclass. - 412.
+The individual named Plaintiff will fairly and adequately represent the interests of the class and subclass.
 He possesses a strong personal interest in subject matter of the lawsuit and is represented by experienced counsel with expertise in complex civil rights litigation.

-Counsel have previously litigated injunctive class actions, and have the legal knowledge and resources to fairly and adequately represent the interests of all class members in this action. - 510.
-The Defendants have acted on grounds generally applicable to the class: their policies, procedures, practices, acts, and omissions have affected all class members.
+Counsel have previously litigated injunctive class actions, and have the legal knowledge and resources to fairly and adequately represent the interests of all class members in this action.

+413. The Defendants have acted on grounds generally applicable to the class: their policies, procedures, practices, acts, and omissions have affected all class members.